dejanu/killercoda_deal/docker_course/docker_bulding_images/step1.md

 * List the current directory files, it is possible to build a image with the current setup?

-* Yes if we do: `docker build -t demo https://github.com/dejanu/sretoolkit.git#remotebuild:docker_stuff --no-cache`{{copy}} ... uploads the entire build context to the docker daemon
+* Yes if we do: `docker build -t demo https://github.com/dejanu/sretoolkit.git#remotebuild:docker_stuff --no-cache`{{copy}} ... uploads the entire build context to the docker daemon.

+* Inspect/run the image.

 * What is a **build-context**?
 The build context is the set of files that your build can access.
 We're passing a URL as a build context more exactly `docker_stuff` directory from `sretoolkit` repo and `remotebuid` branch.